Milford Haven: Geography and climate

 Milford Haven enjoys a mild climate.
 Its proximity to the coast contributes to wet winters, but it enjoys more sunshine than most of the UK with around 1,600 hours of sunshine a year.
 This is comparable to much of Southern England.
 The nearest official Met Office weather station is at Milford Haven Conservancy Board.

 Governance

 Local government

 There are two tiers of local government covering Milford Haven, at community (town) and county level: Milford Haven Town Council and Pembrokeshire County Council.
-Milford Haven Town Council is based at Milford Haven Town Hall on Hamilton Terrace.
+Milford Haven Town Council is based at Cemetery Lodge on Thornton Road, Milford Haven.

 The community of Milford Haven covers an area of 1573 ha and includes the Milford Central, East, Hakin, Hubberston, North and West wards.
 The community has its own town council.
-The mayor is Kathy Gray, appointed on 17 May 2021, and serving a second year in office for the 2022–2023 municipal year.
+The Mayor is Councillor William Elliott (Hakin Ward) who is serving his second successive year in the role, appointed on 12th May 2025 for the 2025–2026 municipal year, and the Deputy Mayor is Councillor Mark Woodward (West Ward).

 The six wards comprising Milford Haven community each elect one councillor to Pembrokeshire County Council.